odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 template to get started with using Philippine accounting.

 .. note::
-   - When creating a new database and `Philippines` is selected as a country, the fiscal localization module **Philippines - Accounting** is automatically installed.
+   - When creating a new database and selecting the `Philippines` as a country, the fiscal localization module **Philippines - Accounting** is automatically installed.
-   - If installing the module in an existing company, the **chart of accounts** and **taxes** will *not* be replaced if there are already posted journal entries.
+   - If the module is installed in an existing company, the **chart of accounts** and **taxes** will *not* be replaced if there are already posted journal entries.
    - The BIR 2307 report is installed, but the withholding taxes may need to be manually created.